With all the build-up for the incoming Typhoon Hagibis, make sure to keep yourself and others safe by making sure you are prepared for the worse!

 So there you have it...

 ...some tips and tricks to make sure that you make the most of your trip in spite of typhoon season.
-One last tip before I go, don't let the typhoon rain on your parade (figuratively, of course, since you may get soaked from time to time).
+One last tip before we go, don't let the typhoon rain on your parade (figuratively, of course, since you may get soaked from time to time).
 If you plan ahead, you'll be able to enjoy Japan quite nicely in spite of the weather.
 So pack an umbrella, plan accordingly, and have a great trip!

 (cover photo courtesy of Flickr user GSFC)